Berline-Vergne valuation and generalized permutohedra: Background

 \end{defn}

-\begin{prop}[Proposition 3.2 of \cite{faces}] Let $V$ be the subspace of $\R^{n+1}$ defined by $x_1 + x_2 + \cdots + \x_{n+1} = 0.$ A polytope $P$ in $\mathbb{R}^{n+1}$ is a generalized permutohedron if and only if its normal fan $\Sigma_V(P)$ with respect to $V$ is refined by the braid arrangement fan $\B_n$. \end{prop} It follows from \cite[Proposition 2.6]{bible} that as long as $\v=(v_1,v_2,\cdots,v_{n+1})$ has distinct coordinates, the associated usual permutohedron $\Perm(\v)$ has the braid arrangement $\B_n$ as its normal fan.
+\begin{prop}[Proposition 3.2 of \cite{faces}] A polytope $P$ in $V:=\mathbb{R}^{n+1}$ is a generalized permutohedron if and only if its normal fan $\Sigma_V(P)$ with respect to $V$ is refined by the Braid arrangement fan $\B_n$. \end{prop} It follows from \cite[Proposition 2.6]{bible} that as long as $\v=(v_1,v_2,\cdots,v_{n+1})$ has distinct coordinates, the associated usual permutohedron $\Perm(\v)$ has the Braid arrangement $\B_n$ as its normal fan.
 We call $\Perm(\v)$ with $\v$ of distinct coordinates a \emph{generic permutohedron}.
 In particular, the regular permutohedron $\Pi_n$ is a generic permutohedron.